 Only a handful of people within the publication knew about the GE/NBC Universal ban.
 "It was all very mysterious," one reporter whose calls stopped being returned by NBC Universal told me.
 "No one told me specifically why.
 But I think some story really pissed them off."

+I don't want to quote all of the Finke column here, so I'll just say GE's retaliation evidently did not stop there.
+GE reportedly also tried to use its advertising clout to get The Hollywood Reporter journalist, Paul Bond, fired (go to the Finke piece for details).
 My conclusion: Never assume the corporate and news executives whose work product is being criticized here on Newsbusters aren't paying attention.
 GE's Jeffrey Immelt is one of the most powerful corporate executive in the world.
 His corporation owns not just MSNBC and CNBC, but the storied NBC itself.
 Yet despite his lofty position, he not only is paying attention, he's paying close attention, and he apparently doesn't like the criticism one bit.
 Maybe someday he'll figure out that if he cleans up his networks and starts running GE like a capitalist firm instead of as a welfare queen-wannabe, he can get the criticism he hates so much to stop.Notes: Newsbusters readers may be interested in checking out a Jeff Poor Newsbusters post on how Fox's Bill O'Reilly covered this story, which includes embedded video.
 Also, full disclosure, I am employed by the National Center for Public Policy Research, which also employs Deneen and Tom Borelli, mentioned in the story above.